trustoverip/spec-up-t-website/docs/getting-started/no-installation/create-new-spec-up-t-installation.md

 ### Steps to Run the Workflow

 1. **Navigate to the Workflow**:
-   - Go to the [Actions tab](https://github.com/trustoverip/spec-up-t/actions) in the `trustoverip/spec-up-t` repository.
+   - Go to the [`Create Spec-Up-T project`](https://github.com/trustoverip/spec-up-t/actions/workflows/create-project-via-repo-creation.yml) Action Workflow in the `trustoverip/spec-up-t` repository.
-   - Scroll through the list of workflows on the left and find **"Create Spec-Up-T Project via Repo Creation"**.
-Click it to select it.

 2. **Start the Workflow**:
    - On the right side, you’ll see a "Run workflow" button or dropdown (it might say "Run workflow" directly or be under a small arrow).
 Click it.